-Learning Packs
+Learning Packs - £4000

-Many departments make learning packs available to boost engagement and inclusion. e.g Year 10 English Pack Budget: £2000
+Many departments make learning packs available to boost engagement and inclusion. e.g Year 10 English Pack

+Budget: £2000

-Trainee Head of Year Posts (THOY)
+Trainee Head of Year Posts (THOY) 5 @ £1500 p.a= £9,000

-Five of our teaching staff have been appointed as Assistant Heads of Year(AHOY) - each having oversight of the disadvantaged pupils within their year group.
+Six of our teaching staff have been appointed as Assistant Heads of Year(AHOY) - each having oversight of the disadvantaged pupils within their year group.
 This is an expansion of the Pupils Premium Champion role.
 THOY have responsibility for mentoring, tracking of the progress, attendance as well as the wellbeing and conduct of their cohorts.
 They conduct surveys to assess need and will liaise between school and home to ensure our pupils have the best support possible.